-There is nothing special about markerlabelstyles p1, p2, . . . ; they merely specify sets of marker-label attributes, just like any other named markerlabelstyle.
-Type p1-p15 are the default styles for marker labels in twoway graphs that support marker labels, for example, twoway scatter, twoway dropline, and twoway connected. p1 is used for the first plot, p2 for the second, and so on.
+There is nothing special about markerlabelstyles p1, p2, ...; they merely specify sets of marker-label attributes, just like any other named markerlabelstyle.
+Type to find out what other marker-label styles are available.

 . graph query markerlabelstyle

 Also see Appendix: Styles and composite styles in [G-2] graph twoway scatter for more information.